-- (a) "Alternative voice service" means a retail voice service made available through any technology or service arrangement other than satellite service that provides: - (1) Voice-grade access to the public switched telephone network; and - (2) Access to emergency 911 service. - (b) "Public safety answering point" has the meaning ascribed to it in NRS 707.500. - Sec.
+- including, without limitation, the obligation to maintain adequate and reliable 1 2 3 4 5 6 7 8 9 service for a specified period of time. - 15.
+As used in this section: (a) "Alternative voice service" means a retail voice service made available through any technology or service arrangement other than satellite service that provides: - (1) Voice-grade access to the public switched telephone network; and

+(2) Access to emergency 911 service.

+- (b) "Public safety answering point" has the meaning ascribed to it in NRS 707.500. - Sec.
 3. 1.
-Except as otherwise provided in subsection 2, a state agency or political subdivision of the State may not, directly or indirectly, regulate the rates charged for, service or contract terms for, conditions for, or requirements for entry for Internet Protocol-enabled service or Voice over Internet Protocol service. - 2.
-The provisions of subsection 1 must not be construed to: - (a) Affect or limit the enforcement of criminal or civil laws, including, without limitation, laws concerning consumer protection and unfair or deceptive trade practices, that apply generally to the conduct of business; - (b) Affect, mandate or prohibit: - (1) The assessment of taxes, fees or surcharges which are of general applicability or which are otherwise authorized by statute; or - (2) The levy and collection of the assessment required by NRS 704.033 from a provider of voice over Internet Protocol service that has a certificate of public convenience and necessity; - (c) Affect or modify: - (1) Any right or obligation of any telecommunication provider, or the authority granted to the Commission pursuant to 47 U.S.C. §§ 251 and 252, including, without limitation, any authority granted to the Commission to address or affect the resolution of disputes regarding reciprocal compensation and interconnection:
+Except as otherwise provided in subsection 2, fand section 4 of this act, a state agency or political subdivision of the State may not, directly or indirectly, regulate the rates charged for, service or contract terms for, conditions for, or requirements for entry for Internet Protocol-enabled service or Voice over Internet Protocol service.

+The provisions of subsection 1 must not be construed to:

+(a) Affect or limit the enforcement of criminal or civil laws, including, without limitation, laws concerning consumer protection and unfair or deceptive trade practices, that apply generally to the conduct of business;

+(b) Affect, mandate or prohibit the assessment of :

+(1) The assessment of taxes, for other fees or surcharges which are of general applicability [+] or which are otherwise authorized by statute; or

+(2) The levy and collection of the assessment required by NRS 704.033 from a provider of voice over Internet Protocol service that has a certificate of public convenience and necessity;

+(c) Affect or modify:

-(2) Any obligation relating to the provision of video service by any person pursuant to chapter 711 of NRS;
+- (1) Any right or obligation of any telecommunication provider, or the authority granted to the Commission pursuant to 47 U.S.C. §§ 251 and 252 [4], including, without limitation, any authority granted to the Commission to address or affect the resolution of disputes regarding reciprocal compensation and interconnection; - (2) Any obligation relating to the provision of video service by any person [;] pursuant to chapter 711 of NRS;